-The Parent Company has, based on a valuation made by approved valuers, revalued as at April 1, 2003 the plant and machinery located at Dahanu.
+- 12. The Parent Company has been legally advised that it is considered to be established with the object of providing infrastructural facilities and accordingly, Section 372A of the Companies Act, 1956 is not applicable to the Parent Company. - The Parent Company has, based on a valuation made by approved valuers, revalued as at April 1, 2003 the plant and machinery located at Dahanu.
 The revaluation of the same has been based on the technological obsolescence, the year of purchase, the maintenance levels and the currency and customs duty variations as applicable.
-The resultant appreciation aggregating to Rs 752.17 crore has been added to the Gross Block of the Fixed Assets and credited to Revaluation Reserve.
-Consequent to the revaluation, there is an additional charge for depreciation of Rs 54.24 crore (Rs 54.24 crore) and an equivalent amount has been withdrawn from Revaluation Reserve.
-This has no impact on the profit for the year.

-11. Disclosure under Micro, Small and Medium Enterprises Development Act, 2006:
+The resultant appreciation aggregating to Rs.
+752.17 Crore has been added to the Gross Block of the Fixed Assets and credited to Revaluation Reserve.
+Consequent to the revaluation, there is an additional charge for depreciation of Rs.
+54.24 Crore (Rs.
+54.24 Crore) and an equivalent amount has been withdrawn from Revaluation Reserve.
+This has no impact on the profit for the year. - 14.
+Disclosure under Micro, Small and Medium Enterprises Development Act, 2006: